rails/rails/guides/source/working_with_javascript_in_rails.md

 ```

 However, because Turbolinks overrides the normal page loading process, the
-event that this relies on will not be fired.
+event that this relies upon will not be fired.
 If you have code that looks like
 this, you must change your code to do this instead:

 ```coffeescript